-This MALS Track is the only M.A. or M.S. degree offered in Africana Studies within the CUNY system.
+This MALS concentration is the only M.A. or M.S. degree offered in Africana Studies within the CUNY system.

-The two core courses will provide the student with multiple perspectives on Africana Studies in order to prepare him/her to take advanced courses in Africana Studies and other relevant disciplines.
+These courses provide students with diverse perspectives on Africana Studies to prepare them for advanced courses in Africana Studies and other relevant disciplines.

 MALS 73400 Africana Studies: Introduction

-This course provides a broad overview of the issues and methods of Africana Studies.
-The instructor will use an interdisciplinary approach to consider some of the themes, questions, methodologies, and findings of Africana Studies scholarship.
-The course will introduce students to a selection of texts, taken from literary, cultural, and social science sources; additionally, both classic and contemporary theoretical works will be incorporated.
-Students will explore the ways in which the field of Africana Studies has raised new questions and brought new perspectives to the humanities, the social sciences, as well as their intersection(s).
-The purpose here is to challenge conventional disciplinary boundaries.
+This course provides a broad overview of the issues and methods of Africana Studies using an interdisciplinary approach to consider some of the themes, questions, methodologies, and findings of Africana Studies scholarship.
+Students use a selection of texts — taken from literary, cultural, and social science sources — to explore new questions and bring new perspectives to the humanities, the social sciences, and their intersections.

 MALS 73500 Africana Studies: Global Perspectives

-The Global Perspectives course will explore the dynamics of racial, ethnic, and economic relations of power in domestic, international, and transnational settings.
-The course will examine scholarship produced by and about Black people, Third World citizens, and other social and political actors whose experiences and thinking have shaped contemporary ideas about race, power, and international political economies.
-The course will explore how both self-identified people of color and people who do not consider themselves as such write about and understand race, gender, justice, human rights, tolerance, agency, imperialism, and other relevant topics.
-Though many experiences will be considered, this course is specifically designed to foreground experiences beyond the borders of the United States.
+Students explore the dynamics of racial, ethnic, and economic relations of power in U.S., international, and transnational settings.
+Through discussion, readings, and research, students and faculty examine scholarship produced by and about black people, citizens of developing nations, and other social and political actors whose experiences and thinking have shaped contemporary ideas about race, power, and international political economies beyond the borders of the United States.

-For related coursework in Africana Studies, students may look to offerings in the certificate programs in Africana Studies and Women's Studies and the doctoral programs in Anthropology, Art History, English, History, Political Science, Sociology, and Music.
+To dig deeper into Africana Studies, you can take courses through certificate programs in Africana Studies and Women's Studies as well as the doctoral programs in Anthropology, Art History, English, History, Political Science, Sociology, and Music.

 Click here to view current and past courses offered by the certificate program in Africana Studies.